Privacy notice

 How we process it

 Your answers are sent to our server, used in a single calculation, and the result is returned to your browser.
-Nothing about that calculation is written to disk.
-A short-lived in-memory cache may be used to speed up repeated requests with identical inputs; that cache uses an HMAC-SHA256 site hash, not your raw address, and is cleared when the server restarts.
+We have no database — nothing about your address or your calculation is written to disk or kept after the response is sent.

 Third-party services